victorbre/JavaScript30/readme.md

   - _Really cool that it's built in.
 Worked quite well in Swedish too._
 - [x] 21 Geolocation
   - _Good to get some phone stuff in to this_
-- [ ] 22 Follow Along Link Highlighter
+- [x] 22 Follow Along Link Highlighter
+  - _Could get started without watching, not 100% on writing from scratch._
 - [ ] 23 Speech Synthesis
 - [ ] 24 Sticky Nav
 - [ ] 25 Event Capture, Propagation, Bubbling and Once